John Tanner (gridiron football, born 1945)

-John Vance Tanner (March 8, 1945 – February 5, 2009) was a gridiron football linebacker, defensive end and tight end who played in the National Football League (NFL) and the Canadian Football League (CFL).
+John Vance Tanner (March 8, 1945 – February 5, 2009) was an American gridiron football linebacker, defensive end and tight end who played in the National Football League (NFL) and the Canadian Football League (CFL).
 He played college football and basketball at Tennessee Tech.

 Early life and military service

 Tanner was born in Orlando, Florida and grew up in Cocoa, Florida.
 He attended Cocoa High School, where he was a member of the basketball team, but did not graduate because was expelled two weeks before graduation in 1963 after an altercation with a teacher.
 Tanner enlisted in the US Army and was deployed to Vietnam.

 College career

 After being discharged from the Army, Tanner enrolled at Brevard Junior College, where he played basketball.
 After finishing his two years at Brevard he moved on to play basketball at Tennessee Tech University.
 As a senior he also joined the football team, despite not having played the sport in high school, and became a two-way starter at defensive end and tight end and was named the Golden Eagles' most valuable player.